 Total Power Measurement

-Let’s consider PowerTap’s popular hub-based power meter, the G3, as another example.
+Let’s consider PowerTap’s popular hub-based power meter, the PowerTap G3, as another example.
 Like the crank, all of a rider’s power passes through the hub.
 Left leg, right leg, it doesn’t matter – the hub measures your total power.

 Left-Only Power Meters

-To be clear, not all crank arm and pedal-based power meters are left-only.
+(To be clear, not all crank arm and pedal-based power meters are left-only.
 You can absolutely buy these power meter types as complete power meters that measure left and right leg power.
-Verve Cycling for example, places a power meter on both the left and right crank arms and can therefore measure both legs.
-Likewise, PowerTap, bePRO and Garmin all make pedal-based power meters that can measure total power.
+Verve Cycling for example, places a power meter on both the left and right crank arms.
+It can therefore measure both legs.
+Likewise, Favero, Garmin and LOOK/SRM all make pedal-based power meters that can measure total power.)